msivilay/reading-notes/README.md

 ## Introduction

 My name is Marina Sivilay and I am a student of Code Fellows in Seattle, WA.
-I am looking for a opportunity to merge my STEM education, varied interests, and diverse background with the technical industry and serve niche clients with a custom web design experience.
+I am looking for an opportunity to merge my STEM education, varied interests, and diverse background with the technical industry to serve niche clients with a custom web design experience.
 Please follow me at [github.com/msivilay](https://www.github.com/msivilay).
 Thank you!

 ### Support or Contact